Chemo haircut stories: the one about shaving my mom’s head

-Throughout my mother’s diagnosis and current treatment, I have done my best to think before I speak.
+Throughout my mother’s breast cancer diagnosis and current chemo treatment, I have done my best to think before I speak.
 I want to be respectful and considerate, and not say anything that will upset her.
 Because this is her battle, and the hard time I might be having, is nothing compared to hers.
 But the first time she got upset about her hair, it seemed so out of character that I just stared at her and laughed uncomfortably.

 “It’s just hair, mom,” I said apprehensively, actually thinking she must be joking.

 According to studies, Caucasian females’ hair grows an average of 5 inches a year.
 This means that within 12 months of stopping chemo, she’d be sporting a chic pixie cut.
 And another 12 months after that, her hair would be back to the usual length she wore it in.